Dementia is used to describe a set of symptoms affecting memory, thinking and social interactions, enough to interfere with your daily routine life.

 See a doctor if you or your loved one has memory problems or other dementia symptoms.
 Some treatable medical conditions can also cause dementia symptoms like vitamins B12 deficiency.

 Dementia is caused by damage or loss of nerve cells and their connections in the brain.
-It depends on the area of the brain that’s affected and causes different symptoms.
+It depends on the area of the brain that’s affected, and cause different symptoms.

 Dementias are often grouped by what they have in common, such as the protein or proteins deposited in the brain or the part of the brain that’s affected.